GlennOlsson/SwiftUI-Notifications/README.md

-# Notifications

-A description of this package.
+# Simple notification SwiftUI library for iOS

+A very simple way of showing notifications too your users wherever they are in the app.
+Requires iOS 13 or above